naomiHauret/trowel.github.io/pages/documentation/trowel-core/use-a-component/config.md

 ## syntax
 ### Separators
 *Trowel* is based on the BEM (Block - Element - Modifier) principle.
-Blocks and Elements are static and setted by the developer that created the *Trowel component*.
+Blocks and Elements are static and set by the developer that created the *Trowel component*.
 You will set the Modfiers (and the Element-modifiers) through the *Trowel variables*.
-But you can also set the syntax that will seperate each element of the selector.
-By default Trowel set the separator syntax as BEM preconise it :
+But you can also set the syntax that will separate each element of the selector.
+By default, Trowel set the separator syntax as BEM preconise it :

 ```
 // The default configuration for syntax separator